leanprover-community/lean4-metaprogramming-book/md/expressions.md

 #eval z₂ -- Lean.Expr.const `Nat.zero [] (Expr.mkData 3114957063 (bi := Lean.BinderInfo.default))
 ```

 The next class of expressions we consider are function applications.
+These
-Thesecan be built using `mkApp` with the first argument being an expression for the
+can be built using `mkApp` with the first argument being an expression for the
 function and the second being an expression for the argument.

 Here are two examples.
 The first is simply a constant applied to another.
 The